Our Executive Search partner insights about modern Chinese consumers

 Major modern Chinese consumers in China:

-China’s new middle class is driving the country’s economic growth: China’s plans to achieve an urbanization rate of over 65% by 2030 will increase the number of middle-class families.
+China’s new middle class is driving the country’s economic growth: China’s urbanisation rate of permanent residents reached 67.89% at the end of 2025.

 They spend less than 50% of their income on necessities, they are consumers who are willing to spend more on life experiences, gastronomy, wellness, lifestyle products and expensive but affordable products.